-Nothing disrupts a practice’s workflow like an unexpected complication.
-Whether it’s a patient returning with a loose abutment screw or the silent threat of peri-implantitis from residual cement, the risks associated with implant restorations are real.
-Many of these issues can be traced back to the initial decision of how to secure the final crown.
-A thorough understanding of the screw-retained vs cement-retained pros and cons is your best defense against these future problems.
-This article provides a clear-eyed look at the common complications associated with each method, helping you weigh the risks and choose the path that ensures greater predictability and peace of mind for both you and your patient.
+Nothing disrupts your workflow like an unexpected complication.
+A patient returning with a loose abutment screw.
+The silent threat of peri-implantitis from residual cement.
+These risks often trace back to one key decision: how to secure the final crown.
+A deep understanding of the screw retained vs cement retained pros and cons is your best defense.
+This is especially true when deciding between traditional methods and modern screw retained restorations.
+This guide provides a clear-eyed look at the common complications, helping you weigh the risks and choose the path that ensures greater predictability and peace of mind for you and your patient.

 Key Takeaways